munificent/craftinginterpreters/book/parsing-expressions.md

 [last chapter]: representing-code.html

-Some computer science textbooks make a big deal out of parsing.
+Some CS textbooks make a big deal out of parsers.
 In the 60s, computer scientists -- reasonably fed up with programming in assembly language -- started designing more sophisticated, <span name="human">human</span>-friendly languages like FORTRAN and ALGOL.
 Alas, they weren't very *machine*-friendly, for the primitive machines at the time.

 <aside name="human">

-Yeah, I called FORTRAN "human-friendly".
-Consider how bad assembly programming on those old machines must have been for *FORTRAN* to have been a major improvement.
-We are awash in luxury today.
+Consider how harrowing assembly programming on those old machines must have been for *FORTRAN* to be an improvement.

 </aside>